artefactual/atom-docs/user-manual/glossary/glossary.rst

     fields, separated by commas (or in some cases, another separator).
 Often a header column (i.e. the cell values in first or top row of a CSV file) is included, naming each column and indicating what kind of data the column contains.
-Data is then entered using a separator or delimitor (such as a comma) to indicate a separation of fields (or cells), and a line break or carriage return to indicate rows (i.e. different records).
+Data is then entered using a separator or delimiter (such as a comma) to indicate a separation of fields (or cells), and a line break or carriage return to indicate rows (i.e. different records).
 Most spreadsheet applications (such as OpenOffice Calc or MS Excel) can open